Ashutoshpython123/testcodestar/README.md

 Welcome to the AWS CodeStar sample web application
 ==================================================

-This sample code helps get you started with a simple Node.js web service deployed by AWS CloudFormation to AWS Lambda and Amazon API Gateway.
+This sample code helps get you started with a simple Node.js web application deployed by AWS Elastic Beanstalk and AWS CloudFormation.

 What's Here
 -----------